erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 ---
-title: A Multiple Books Generator Inspired by Gitbook and Made of Jekyll
+title: A Multiple Books Generator Inspired by GitBook and Made of Jekyll
 layout: post
 date: 2018-09-08 00:00:00 Z
 locale: en